Belgium moves toward recognizing a Palestinian state, drawing Israeli rebuke

 BRUSSELS (AP) — Belgium will move toward recognizing a Palestinian state, the country's foreign minister said Tuesday, joining a growing list of countries preparing to take the step as Israel steps up its offensive in Gaza.

-Maxime Prévot said Belgium's plans to recognize a Palestinian state will be announced at the United Nations General Assembly on Sept.
-9.
+Maxime Prévot said Belgium's plans to recognize a Palestinian state will be announced at the United Nations General Assembly later this month.

 However, the acknowledgment is predicated on two conditions — the return of all Israeli hostages held in Gaza and the removal of Hamas from political power in the coastal exclave.
 The conditions make it unlikely the recognition will be formalized anytime soon.